 Takes Time to Rank

-One downside of SEO is that it takes time to rank in the search engines.
+One downside of SEO is that ranking in search engines takes time.
 It typically takes three to six months to start seeing results.

 Requires Consistent Content Production

-In order to rank in the search engines, you need to produce high-quality content on a consistent basis.
+To rank in the search engines, you must consistently produce high-quality content.
 If you slack off on your content production, your rankings will drop.